upbound/docs/content/core-concepts/kcl/inputs-outputs.md

 ## Outputs

-Your KCL Embedded Function must provide the list of resources to update in a reserved variable called `items`.
+Your function must provide the list of resources to update at the end of its execution.
+In KCL, you do this by setting a reserved variable called `items`.
 The resources you set in this variable can be composed resources or modified composite resources.

 ```yaml
 import models.v1beta1 as v1beta1